-If you are interested in becoming a severe storm spotter for the National Weather Service and want to receive SKYWARN training, contact your local county emergency management agency or contact our Warning Coordination Meteorologist, Jeff Garmon, at 251-633-6443 extension 223.
+If you are interested in becoming a storm spotter for National Weather Service Mobile/Pensacola and want to receive SKYWARN training, here are your contact points:

-- Updated for Fall 2013!
+- Updated for Spring 2014!
 Local SKYWARN Training Schedule

 - SkyWarn Spotter's Field Guide (26.58 MB)

 - SkyWarn Online Training Modules by COMET - MetEd